SeCh956852/spacex-explorer/README.md

 Aims to allow users to get information about SpaceX operations, such as launches, rockets, payloads

-Run application in the src folder:
+Run application by opening the terminal in the src folder and type `python main.py`

-  python main.py